 I actually went to a master class up at someone else’s studio a few years back.
-She had Teamup, but I had to use it book into the master class.
+She had TeamUp, but I had to use it book in the master class.
 Then when I got to her I was like she was signing people in with the register and I was like, “That’s amazing.
 I need this in my studio.”

 She gave me a brief rundown of what it was about.
 I think she is an amazing ambassador for you guys by the way.
 Because I think she’s made everyone in the industry signup to Teamup.

 It took me a while to bite the bullet.